 - Swipe your Flybuys card at the counter when shopping at Coles or partner retailers for a steady Status Credit boost.

 You can read more about Velocity’s unique tie-up with Singapore Airlines’ KrisFlyer program here.

 The qualification criteria for each Velocity membership level has been set out in the table below:

 |Eligible Sectors required to retain status:

 To retain a level beyond the initial 12 months, you’ll need to continue flying and actively spending to collect Velocity Points and status or you’ll slide backward.
 As can be seen, Velocity status requires 20% fewer Status Credits to retain, so once you’ve locked your status in, it’s easier to hold it.

 Velocity Status levels

 Read on to discover the benefits of the individual Velocity membership levels.

 All members of the Velocity Frequent Flyer program start here.
 As the base level Velocity status membership tier, Virgin Australia actually omits it from their information page.

-Velocity Red status is achieved simply by joining the Velocity program, regardless of flights taken or spend.
+Velocity Red status is achieved simply by joining the Virgin Australia’s rewards program, regardless of flights taken or spend.
 Every benefit and perk of the Velocity scheme is relative to this level.
-However, there are a few things that an irregular flyer may still find value in:
+However, there are a few things that an irregular flyer may still find value in.